-, allows Pennsylvania Department of Education (PDE) approved private alternative education institutions or individuals (also referred to as private providers) to enter into contracts with public schools (school districts, intermediate units, area vocational-technical schools, charter schools, special program jointures, and consortia of these schools) to provide educational and/or counseling services for Alternative Education for Disruptive Youth programs under Act 30 of 1997 for middle school and high school students.
+Act 48 of 1999, allows Pennsylvania Department of Education (PDE) approved private alternative education institutions or individuals (also referred to as private providers) to enter into contracts with public schools (school districts, intermediate units, area vocational-technical schools, special program jointures, and consortia of these schools) to provide education and/or counseling services for Alternative Education for Disruptive Youth (AEDY) programs under Act 30 of 1997 for middle school and high school students.
 Programs must be designed to work towards promotion and/or a high school diploma.

-Initial applications require basic contact information, a mission statement, capacity of the provider including staffing and site information, services available to the public schools, a financial statement, background checks, a list of the training/professional development in which three key staff members have participated and their experience with at-risk students, an indication of the type or name of other licenses held by the entity and/or other locations, and an assurance statement indicating that all required federal and state laws and state guidelines will be followed.
+INITIAL APPLICATIONS require basic contact information, capacity of the provider including staffing and site information, services available to the public schools, background checks, a list of the training/professional development key staff members have participated in and their experience with at-risk students, an indication of the type or name of other licenses held by the entity and/or other locations, and assurance statements indicating that all required federal and state laws and state guidelines will be followed.

-If the application is denied, the Division Chief, Bureau Director, or other party designated by the Secretary provides written notification to the private provider contact person listed on the application with the reason(s) for the denial.
+- If an application is denied, State Coordinator, the Bureau Director, or other party designated by the Secretary of Education will provide written notification to the provider’s contact person listed on the application with the reason(s) for denial.